[This article was originally published in December 2018 and has been updated and revised.]

-Email has been with us for over 40 years.
-In fact, it's been around longer than many marketers!
-But it is still a powerful tool for marketing that can be used in a number of surprising ways.
+But it is still a powerful tool and email marketing can be used in a number of surprising ways.

 For many people, it seems that email has always been there.
-What is sometimes lost with the longevity of email is it's versatile use as a marketing tactic and strategy.
+What is sometimes overlooked in light of the longevity of email is it's versatile use as a marketing tactic and strategy.
 In fact, email marketing as a channel for direct marketing has a proud and profitable history.
-For example, according to a post at Smart Insights,

 "In 1978, (Gary) Thuerk sent an email promoting DEC machines to 400 users via Arpanet.
 What would have then been a complete novelty for recipients (receiving a sales/marketing message direct to their computer’s inbox) resulted in $13 million worth of sales for DEC machines (and a few complaints!)."

-So, worst case scenario?
-You are at least very likely to earn about a 500% return on your email marketing dollars.
+You are at least very likely to earn about a 500 percent return on your email marketing dollars.
 And, according to some experts, this is on the high-end of the ROI average for most marketing tactics.
 This means that the low end of most email marketing tactics still perform better than 50 percent of all other marketing tactics in general!

 Email Marketing is a Beautiful Thing

 Perhaps this is a good place to re-establish the fact that email is not hopelessly "old school" nor is it in any way ineffective.
-It is, to be blunt, a killer approach to generating leads, nurturing prospects, and closing sales.
-While "actual results may vary" depending on your industry, product or service, anyone and everyone can make effective use of email.
+It is, to be blunt, an effective approach to generating leads, nurturing prospects, and closing sales.

-Our friends at HubSpot note that,
+Our friends at HubSpot noted that,

 "Email isn’t dead.
 It’s one of the few marketing channels we can use to build an authentic connection with the humans that keep our businesses alive.